Missionaries of Charity: History

 On 7 October 1950, Mother Teresa and the small community formed by her former pupils was labelled as the Diocesan Congregation of the Calcutta Diocese, and thus received the permission from the Diocese of Calcutta to identify as a Catholic organization.
 Their mission was to care for (in Mother Teresa's words) "the hungry, the naked, the homeless, the crippled, the blind, the lepers, all those people who feel unwanted, unloved, uncared for throughout society, people that have become a burden to the society and are shunned by everyone."
 It began as a small community with 12 members in Calcutta (now Kolkata), and in 2023 had 5,750 members serving in 139 countries in 760 homes, with 244 of these homes in India.
 The sisters run orphanages, homes for those dying of AIDS, charity centres worldwide and care for refugees, the blind, disabled, aged, alcoholics, the poor, homeless and also victims of natural disasters, epidemics, famine in Asia, Africa, Latin America, North America, Europe and Australia.
 They have 19 homes in Kolkata (Calcutta) alone which include homes for women, orphaned children and homes for the dying; a school for street children, and a leper colony.

-In 1963, Brother Andrew (formerly Ian Travers-Ballan) founded the Missionary Brothers of Charity in Australia along with Mother Teresa.
+In 1963, Brother Andrew (formerly Ian Travers-Ballan) founded the Missionary Brothers of Charity in Australia with Mother Teresa.

 In 1965, by granting a Decree of Praise, Pope Paul VI granted Mother Teresa's request to expand her congregation to other countries.
 The Congregation started to grow rapidly, with new homes opening all over the globe.
 The congregation's first house outside India was in Venezuela, others followed in Rome and Tanzania and worldwide.

 In 1979 the contemplative branch of the Brothers was added and in 1984 a priest branch, the Missionaries of Charity Fathers, was founded by Mother Teresa with Fr.
 Joseph Langford, combining the vocation of the Missionaries of Charity with the Ministerial Priesthood.
 As with the Sisters, the Fathers live a very simple lifestyle without television, radios or items of convenience.
 They neither smoke nor drink alcohol and beg for their food.
 They make a visit to their families every five years but do not take annual holidays.
 Lay Catholics and non-Catholics constitute the Co-Workers of Mother Teresa, the Sick and Suffering Co-Workers, and the Lay Missionaries of Charity.